Laws of Quantum Programming: Algebraic Laws for Quantum Programs

-In this subsection, we establish a normal form of purely quantum programs in $\mathbf{QProg}$ using the laws introduced in the previous subsections. \begin{defn}A normal form of quantum programs is an if-statement
+In this subsection, we establish a normal form of purely quantum programs in $\mathbf{QProg}$ using the laws introduced in the previous subsections. \begin{defn} A normal form of quantum programs is an $\kif$-statement

-where each $C_m$ is either $\mathbf{abort}$ or a quantum circuit. \end{defn}
+where each $C_m$ is either $\iabort$ or a quantum circuit. \end{defn}

-\begin{thm}[Normal forms] Each finite quantum program (i.e. a program that does not contain iteration or recursion) $P\in\mathbf{Qprog}$ is equivalent to a normal form. \end{thm}
+\begin{thm}[Normal forms] Each finite, purely quantum program (i.e., a program that does not contain iteration or recursion) $P\in\mathbf{Qprog}$ is equivalent to a normal form. \end{thm}

 \begin{proof}We proceed by induction on the structure of $P$.